Choose another lake

 Very Good

-Lake Springfield is one of the better largemouth bass lakes in the state.
-It has shown consistent balance over the last two decades.
-It has a high density population with electrofishing surveys routinely surpassing 100 bass per hour (147/hr in 2016).
+Lake Springfield has been one of the most consistently balanced largemouth lakes over the last two decades.
+It has a high density population with electrofishing surveys routinely surpassing 100 bass per hour.
 In addition, thanks to a strong shad forage base, the bass are very heavy bodied.
 They typically are 25% heavier per length than the statewide average.
 For example, a 15” bass averages 1.75 lbs statewide while in Lake Springfield it weighs 2.25 lbs.
 The only downside to the population is the apparent lack of fish over 18” and 3.5 lbs.
 There are excellent numbers below that, but above, the numbers drop off significantly.
-The 2016 fall fish survey showed only 1.5% of the catchable population to measure over 18”.
 The lack of fish over 18” is however normal for this lake.
 Anglers can catch largemouth bass on points, deadfalls, and stickups within the entire lake in the warmer months of the year with plastic worms, jigs, spinners, crank baits, minnows, crayfish and worms.
 The largest largemouth bass ever collected by electrofishing on Lake Springfield measured 22” and weighed 6.5 lbs.
 Site Regulation: 15” minimum length limit with a creel limit of 6 per day.

 WHITE BASS